 Ally offers medical financing as well.
 Ally has partnered with certain providers to offer 0% APR, allowing patients to pay no interest if they finance with one of the partnered medical providers.
 While Ally does offer a great loan, they are only offering them with certain procedures and will charge interest if used outside of a partnered provider.
 The patient must also apply for Ally’s loan through the provider, which has caused issues for some.

 Denefits offers a great way to finance medical procedures in an easier way.
 However, Denefits offers payment plans with no credit check or those who have bad credit score.
 Payment plans offered by Denefits with low-interest rates over a selected amount of time, making payments manageable and helping out the patient.

-Denefits also helps the practice because they handle collections and can even help with the accounts receivable, taking on a lot of the hard work.
+Denefits also help the practice because they handle collections and can even help with the accounts receivable, taking on a lot of the hard work.

 Since they are not offering a traditional loan or line of credit, there is no need for any kind of credit check, and everyone is automatically approved.

 This is hugely beneficial for those who are in need of payment plans and may not be approved by CareCredit or other lenders.
 As mentioned, Denefits does not require a credit check, but they do report the payments to credit bureaus which benefits the patient in building their credit.

 How the Alternatives Match Up

 There are many options for healthcare payment plans besides CareCredit that will benefit people.
 If the medical provider and patient decide to use ClearGage, they will be able to pay off their procedure with less stress and more manageable payments.